 No. If you are on campus, your username and password will suffice.
 There are other security systems at work while you're on campus.

 You will be asked to authenticate when accessing your account from any device off campus, whether you are on a VPN (Virtual Private Network) or not.
-The frequency of the authentication requests will vary but everyone employed by Lethbridge College should expect to see authentication requests occasionally when working off campus.
+The frequency of the authentication requests will vary but everyone in the Lethbridge College community should expect to see authentication requests occasionally when working or studying off campus.

 Yes.
 The cell phone number and email address you enter is saved to private authentication fields that are accessible to you as part of your unique Office 365 identity.
 Some members of the Lethbridge College ITS team can also access this information in order to provide support.